james-pearce/james-pearce.github.io/_posts/2021-06-10-explainable-ai.markdown

 ## The new kid in town

 Then things changed.
-They got more sophisticated and more complex (possibly two words meaning the same thing.)
+They got more sophisticated and more complex (possibly two words meaning the same thing).
 We were given a choice of many different algorithms, such as [neural networks](https://scikit-learn.org/stable/modules/neural_networks_supervised.html), [random forests](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html), [gradient boosting machines](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.GradientBoostingClassifier.html), [support vector machines](https://scikit-learn.org/stable/modules/svm.html) and [ensemble methods](https://scikit-learn.org/stable/modules/ensemble.html).
 We could now use hundreds — or even thousands — of features.
 In many cases our algorithms would select the best features and even pre-process them, meaning we no longer had to hand-craft them.
 We started to use a whole bunch of techniques that, when combined, would wring every drop of predictive power from our models and data.

 The mantra was sometimes heard that as long as the model predicted well, why should we care about how the model arrived at its predictions?